FRONT PAGE – Why Mentors Matter: Meet the Makers of Mechanical Self-Reliance

 At Bendix Academy, we believe that Mechanical Self-Reliance is a fundamental skill—one that not only empowers individuals to solve problems but also builds confidence, resilience, and a deep respect for the machines that shape our daily lives.

-Above: Student and mentors studying a Briggs & Stratton snowblower engine before dissembly.
+Above: Lucy, a Bendix Academy student, and two mentors study a Briggs & Stratton snowblower engine before dissembly.

 Mechanical Self-Reliance is the ability to diagnose, maintain, and repair mechanical systems independently.